 Mid-Range: Best Western Compass Inn

 This predictable option offers good value for the money on the edge of Tormarton.
 The Best Western gets mixed reviews, but overall provides an excellent option for Cotswold Way walkers.
+Food is available onsite.

 Mid-Range: Cornflake Cottage B&B